Diffusion transitions in a 2D periodic lattice: Model

 Here, two orthogonal waves within the $x\!-\!y$ plane are taken with equal amplitude and wavelength ($\textbf{k}_x = k\hat{x}; \textbf{k}_y = k\hat{y}$), yielding the periodic potential for the lattice

 with

-Therewith, for a single particle the lattice hamiltonian can be written as
+Therewith, for a single particle the lattice Hamiltonian can be written as

-with space units scaled to ($x=k x'; y=k y'$) and hamiltonian to $H = 2m H'$, so that the energy scale is $U=2m U'$.
+with space units scaled to ($x=k x'; y=k y'$) and Hamiltonian to $H = 2m H'$, so that the energy scale is $U=2m U'$.
 The classical dynamics of a particle is thus described by the surface potential shown in figure \ref{fig:lattice-3d}, where a particle can be trapped in the field wells for energies lower than those of the saddle point between pits or otherwise diffuse through the lattice cells above this threshold.

 The energy scale $U$ is of no relevance in the classical regime, in the sense that it does not alter the topology of solutions whatsoever, and can be set to $1$ by rescaling time.
 In the quantum regime on the other hand, this energy scale relates to the accessible eigenstates and thus has further relevance.
 For this study, we fix $U=20$ following Horsley \textit{et al.} \cite{Horsley} since it corresponds to a feasible value obtainable in experiments.
-In \cite{Prants_2019}, Prants considered also hamiltonian (\ref{eq:hamiltonian}) but taking into account the interaction of particles with the static field, as a semi-classical approach for laser frequencies close to resonance.
-By allowing the absorption of photons, transitions from ground to excited state can occur, followed by random kicks from photons emission, adding a stochastic component to the dynamics.
-On the other hand, the present work considers only the classical dynamics of particles with all ergodic-like dynamics being related to chaos itself.
+In \cite{Prants_2019}, Prants considered a similar Hamiltonian to (\ref{eq:hamiltonian}) but taking into account the coupling of internal and translational degrees of freedom of the atom via a coherent semiclassical model for laser frequencies close to optical resonance.

-As can be seen from potential (\ref{eq:potential-2d}), the coupling parameter $\alpha$ stands for the product of the fields polarizations, acting as a perturbation to the integrable hamiltonian of two pendula potentials along $x$ and $y$ (with period $\pi$), coupling them for any $\alpha\neq 0$.
-Although $\alpha$ values may vary within $[-1,1]$, one can notice that it is only required to consider solutions for $[0,1]$, since the negative counterpart is equivalent to a spatial translation by $\pi$ in one of the cartesian directions, thus not altering solutions topology.
+As can be seen from potential (\ref{eq:potential-2d}), the coupling parameter $\alpha$ stands for the product of the fields polarizations and phase difference, acting as a perturbation to the integrable Hamiltonian of two pendula potentials along $x$ and $y$ (with period $\pi$), coupling them for any $\alpha\neq 0$.
+Although $\alpha$ values may vary within $[-1,1]$, one can notice that it is only required to consider solutions for $[0,1]$, since the negative counterpart is equivalent to a spatial translation by $\pi$ in one of the cartesian directions, thus not altering solutions properties.